MicrosoftDocs/windows-dev-docs/hub/apps/publish/add-on-acquisitions-report.md

 The **Markets** chart shows the total number of add-on acquisitions over the selected period of time for each market in which your app is available.

-You can view this data in a visual **Map** form, or toggle the setting to view it in **Table** form.
+You can view this data in a **Table** form.
 Table form will show five markets at a time, sorted either alphabetically or by highest/lowest number of acquisitions or installs.
 You can also download the data to view info for all markets together.

 ## Add-on page views and conversions by campaign ID